bareloved/ensemble-dev/docs/deployment/post-deployment-checklist.md

 ### Sign Out

-- [ ] Sign out button in sidebar footer works
+- [ ] Sign out button in user menu dropdown works
 - [ ] Redirects to sign in page
 - [ ] User is logged out completely
+- [ ] Session is properly cleared

 ---